Asymmetric Stream Allocation and Linear Decodability in MIMO Coded Caching: Linear Decodability for MIMO-CC

 \section{Linear Decodability for MIMO-CC}

-We establish a general linear decodability framework for the MIMO-CC transmission model in \eqref{eq:general_trans_vector} as illustrated in Figure~\ref{fig:system_model}, which supports both symmetric and asymmetric per-user stream allocations.
-Consider a general scheduling (not necessarily the one in~\cite{naseritehrani2024cache}) and a time interval $i \in [I]$.
-Assume $|\CK(i)| = \Omega$.
-Let us use $\theta_{\CT}(i)$ to denote the number of times a multicast group $\CT$ appears in $\SfS(i)$, and let \(\beta_k(i)\) to denote the number of streams per user in this interval.
+We next characterize a general linear decodability framework for the MIMO-CC transmission model in~\eqref{eq:general_trans_vector} as illustrated in Figure~\ref{fig:system_model}, directly in terms of per-user stream counts and multicast-codeword multiplicities, thereby supporting both symmetric and asymmetric per-user stream allocations.
+Consider a general scheduling and a time interval $i \in [I]$.
+Let $\theta_{\CT}(i)$ denote the number of times a multicast group $\CT$ appears in $\SfS(i)$, and let \(\beta_k(i)\) denote the number of streams sent to a user $k \in \CK$ in this interval.